 Compressors and blowers

-Upon becoming the official distributer of axial vane compressors, our company ‘Intech GmbH’ LLC (ООО «Интех ГмбХ»), carries out the following: finds the buyers of your products on the market, conducts technical and commercial negotiations with the customers regarding the supplies of your equipment, concludes contracts.
-Should a bidding take place, we will collect and prepare all the documents required for the participation, conclude all the necessary contracts for the supply of your equipment, as well as register the goods (axial vane compressors) and conduct customs clearance procedures.
+Upon becoming the official distributer of air and gas blowers, our company ‘Intech GmbH’ LLC (ООО «Интех ГмбХ»), carries out the following: finds the buyers of your products on the market, conducts technical and commercial negotiations with the customers regarding the supplies of your equipment, concludes contracts.
+Should a bidding take place, we will collect and prepare all the documents required for the participation, conclude all the necessary contracts for the supply of your equipment, as well as register the goods (air and gas blowers) and conduct customs clearance procedures.
 We will also register a certificate of transaction (Passport of Deal) required for all foreign trade contracts in the foreign currency control department of the authorized Russian bank so that currency transaction could be effected.
 If required, our company will implement an equipment spacing project in order to integrate your equipment into the existing or newly built production plant.

 We are convinced that our company ‘Intech GmbH’ LLC (ООО «Интех ГмбХ»), will become your reliable, qualified and efficient partner & distributor in Russia.

-We are always open for cooperation, so let’s move forward together!
+We are always open for cooperation, let’s move forward together!